edwintyx/Dota-Analyst/README.md

 While the project met all the key requirements, enhancing the predictive power of the application is an area for future work.
 My aim is to develop a more intricate and autonomous design, integrating more real-time game data for improved prediction accuracy.

 ## Conclusion
 Dota Analyst contributes to the thrilling realm of digital technology by offering insights and predictions to Dota 2 enthusiasts globally.
-My predictive model demonstrates high accuracy, yet the unpredictable nature of Dota matches requires me to consider real-time game data in future enhancements.
+Although the prediction model demonstrates high accuracy, the unpredictable nature of Dota matches requires me to consider real-time game data in future enhancements.

 ## Note
+This project was part of the fulfillment of my final dissertation.
 Dota Analyst is available for use via the Alexa Skills Store [(Link)](https://www.amazon.com/Edwin-Dota-Analyst/dp/B07WDJDWRJ).
-I'm proud to present this Alexa Skill as a valuable tool for the Dota community.